AaronWard/covidify/README.md

 - Make sure you add your own `credentials.json` file to the src folder.
 - Results will be saved to `reports` folder.

+**TODO:**

+- checkout the [kanban boards](https://github.com/AaronWard/coronavirus-analysis/projects) to see future work on this project

 ## Visualization of data:

 This plots will be updated <u>daily</u> to visualize the trend in accumalitive sums and the daily counts for 3 attributes: